reidrac/swift-nbd-server/README.rst

 The server implements the new version of the NBD protocol and nbd-client 3.1 or later is highly recommended.
 For older versions of the protocol (nbd-client <= 2.9.16), please use swiftnbd 0.9.4.

+Last version supporting Python 2 and gevent was 0.9.8.

 References:

 - OpenStack Object Storage: http://www.openstack.org/software/openstack-storage/